hedyhli/site/content/_index.md

 ## Guestbook

 Like what you see?
-Leave a public note by signing my guestbook.
+Leave a public note by signing my [guestbook](/guestbook/).
 Write a message for both the curator of this web garden, and the next visitor like you 💜

-{{< guestbook >}}

 View all guestbook entries [here](/guestbook/).